SwissDataScienceCenter/renku/docs/admin/index.rst

   - the URLs and DNS names are correct
   - all the necessary secrets are configured
-  - verify ingress configuration is correct
+  - the ingress configuration is correct
   - add/verify, if necessary, the persistent volume claims

 Further configuration